mleggett25/stock-analysis/README.md

 Advantages of refactoring code include:

+- reducing the amount of redundant, unused, or repeated code;
 - helping to find bugs in the code;
-- making the code simpler and easier to understand;
+- making the code simpler and easier to understand and maintain;
-- reducing the execution time.
+- reducing the execution time and making the program run faster.

 While refactoring code can be beneficial, it may not always be useful.

 Disadvantages of refactoring code include:

--
+- potentially being time consuming and therefore costly;
+- accidentally introducing bugs into the code.

+### Advantages and Disadvantagesof the Original and Refactored VBA Script